 Obtain a medical examination approving the student's return to school.
-The student must give the Immedicenter form stating the student may return to school to Mr. Settembre or Ms. Morris before the student can return to school.
-If you do not go for the screen before the end of today (today's date) it will be considered a positive result.
+The student must submit the Return to School Form to the Discipline Office stating that the student has been cleared and may return to school.
+If the student does not complete the screen before the end of the day they were referred, it will be considered a positive result; assumed positive results follow the same protocol as confirmed positive.
+Drug screen results are usually given within 3 - 5 days.

-• The drug screen results are usually given within 2 - 4 days.
+If the drug screen and/or breathalyzer reveal POSITIVE or DILUTE results, the student must:

-If the drug screen and breathalyzer reveal:
+- Remain out of school until appointment is scheduled (must be within 30 days) with a school approved drug/alcohol facility \ - Obtain medical clearance from a doctor to return to school.

-- POSITIVE or DILUTE results then the student must: - 1.
-Remain out of school until appointment is scheduled with a school approved drug/alcohol facility - 2.
-Obtain medical clearance from a doctor to return to school. - If counseling is recommended by the treatment center that completes the assessment, then the student must follow the recommendations.
+\ If counseling is recommended by the treatment center that completes the assessment, then the student must follow the recommendations.
 The student will not be permitted back in school until compliant with program recommendations.